void

 Search

 Zillergut appears in connection with the author's description of Oberst Kraus.
-His predecessors had appropriated the noble title Zillergut, after some village in Herzogtum Salzburg that they had fleeced in the 18th century.
+His ancestors had appropriated the noble title Zillergut, after some village in Herzogtum Salzburg that they had fleeced in the 18th century.

 Background